Lifestyle

 CITY POPULATION: 211,328

-COST OF LIVING FOR RETIREES: 16.8% below national average
+COST OF LIVING FOR RETIREES: 3.4% above national average

 Situated on Lake Ontario and getting almost 100 inches of average snowfall per winter, Rochester is definitely not for folks who worship the sun and can’t stand the cold.
 But if you enjoy a white winter vista and curling up in front of a fire with a great book, as well as an active outdoor lifestyle during the warmer summer months, Rochester might be worth your consideration.
 Rochester also boasts an extensive collection of restaurants with several diverse cuisines and plenty of resources for outdoor recreation, including boating and fishing for walleye, trout, bass, and salmon.
 With several colleges and universities in the area, as well as Geva Theater, a professional Equity theater.
 Best of all, Rochester remains a highly walkable city, so you can always enjoy getting where you need to go.